slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 spatial_tiny_yolo.py
 spatial_tiny_yolo_tof.py

-# Run any of the above:
+# Run any of the above, for example:
 ./spatial_mobilenet_mono.py
 ```